 Our vision includes the possibility of crossing the abysm that has been separating the general public from contemporary art.
 Through our curatorial practice, and our diverse strategies of interaction, we will construct awareness of contemporary art in general, and of Latin American art in particular.
 These efforts will not only strengthen our vision of art history, but our outlook on the present.
 The processes of dialogues will allow the people to experience the artworks, and to participate in their practices in a transformative way, living an experience capable of mobilizing ideas and social imagination.

-Aluna was founded in April 18th, 2011 under the laws of the State of Florida (501-C-3 application in process).
+Aluna was founded on April 18th, 2011 under the laws of the State of Florida.

 Aluna Curatorial Collective (Adriana Herrera and Willy Castellanos) is the curatorial instance of Aluna Art Foundation.